jamesmawm/golang-user-microservice/README.md

 # Contributing

 The goal of this microservice to handle only API calls for user accounts.

 The first part involves CRUD operations.

 The second part involves authentication and authorization.

 The third part involves integration with external microservices and authenticate over JWT tokens.

-Some aras of enhancements:
+Some areas of enhancements for this microservice may be:

-- Using a MySQL database for storage.
+- Using a MySQL/Sqlite3 database for storage.
 - Enable CORS for cross-domain access over REST calls.
 - Generating and authenting JWT tokens.
-- Handling refresh tokens and session extension.
+- Handling refresh tokens, and session timeouts and extension.